 Here, we will answer this question and go over some of the reasons why you should be using less detergent when doing your weekly laundry.

-When it comes to how much detergent is needed for a load of wash, the first thing to do is check the owner’s manual for your washing machine.
+When it comes to how much laundry detergent you should use, the first thing to do is check the owner’s manual for your washing machine.
 The manufacturer of your washer should not only explain how much soap should be used for specific load amounts but also provide recommendations as to what kind of detergents are compatible with your machine.

-As an overall rule, when it comes to detergent use, it only takes approximately one tablespoon for a standard laundry load size.
+As an overall rule, when it comes to answering how much detergent you really need, it only takes about one tablespoon for a standard laundry load size.
 This is considerably less than the detergent amount implied by the soap companies when they give you the extra-large cap for measuring.
 Do you think the soap companies want you to use as little as possible?
 Of course not!
 The sooner you buy your next bottle of soap, the better!

 What Happens When Too Much Detergent is Used?

 Using too much detergent in your washing machine can lead to many nuisances and the possibility of mechanical damage being done to the unit.
 Here are some common problems that result from using too much soap for your laundry:

 Unpleasant odors coming from the machine: Soap scum can promote the growth of mold and mildew inside your washing machine.
 Over time, the mold and mildew will begin to smell, causing foul odors coming from the machine and in your clothing.